 Social media is now intertwined with everyday life, and most Australian teenagers have access to their own mobile devices with internet connectivity.
 Indeed, according to Growing Up Digital Australia report by the Gonski Institute of UNSW (2021), almost 60% of parents whose child is struggling with school say they allow their teenager to use digital devices in the bedroom.

 This is a problem as a child’s bedroom does not allow for monitoring, and they may not seek help from you if they are encountering a challenging situation or problem online.

 What are your family rules about when and where your teenager can use their smartphone?
 And does your teenager respect these rules?
-For example, they do not create accounts without your knowledge or permission, they do not use devices in their bedroom at night, they listen to you, and they also respect school rules when at school.
+For example, they should not create accounts without your knowledge or permission, they should not use devices in their bedroom at night and they should respect school rules regarding technology use when at school.

 The Role of the School